xenify-io/litepaper/README.md

 # ◽️ XNF Liquidity (Uniswap V3 Integration)
 ![Line Divider - Filled](https://user-images.githubusercontent.com/60996729/233879462-b465c484-4c2f-4cd2-a126-19529e333d64.png)

-As our protocol integrates the Uniswap V3 pool, we're taking a monumental step forward.
-This integration represents our dedication to leveraging the latest advancements in decentralized finance and offering our users unparalleled trading opportunities.
-Following the completion of the first cycle, we are thrilled to introduce the XNF-ETH trading pair.
-This strategic decision not only enhances the liquidity options available to our users but also solidifies our position in the market.
+Xenify has taken a monumental step forward by integrating Uniswap V3 pools.
+This strategic decision not only showcases our commitment to leveraging the latest innovations in DeFi, but also enhances the liquidity options available to our users, while solidifying our market position.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## 🌊 Initial Cycle

+To empower a robust ecosystem that enables our community to trade XNF right from the start, 100,000 XNF will be set aside to bootstrap protocol-owned liquidity at launch.
+After the initial cycle ends, our protocol will create the XNF-ETH trading pair using this allocation of XNF.
+To facilitate this process, the protocol will utilise a majority of the fees generated from day-one participation (including swap fees, native fees, and burn fees) to establish an XNF-ETH V3 liquidity pool at the end of the cycle.

-The initial price for this pair is steadfastly set at $1.00, ensuring an equal distribution of both ETH and XNF across the entire range.
-If there's a notable increase in ETH acquisition during the subsequent cycles, the price is poised to rise beyond the $1.00 threshold.
-To maintain balance, any XNF exceeding this listing price will be systematically burnt.
-Conversely, if the ETH gathered during a cycle doesn't reach the anticipated $10k—a value embedded at deployment—the price will be adjusted to match 10k XNF.
-In such an event, the surplus 90k XNF will be burnt to guarantee stability.
+The initial price for the XNF-ETH pair is set at $1.00, ensuring an equal distribution of both ETH and XNF across the entire range.
+However, if the ETH acquired from fees during the initial cycle increases significantly, the initial price will rise above $1.00 and any extra XNF will be automatically burnt.
+On the other hand, if the ETH acquired during the initial cycle does not reach the minimum value embedded at deployment of $10k, the initial price will be adjusted to match its pairing with 10k XNF, with the surplus 90k XNF being burnt.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## 🌊 Subsequent Cycles

-Starting from the second cycle, our dedication to ensuring liquidity is unwavering.
-We will persistently infuse protocol-owned liquidity.
-The avenues for this liquidity are diverse, stemming from ETH acquired through burn fees, native fees, swap fees, and recycling activities.
-Within this liquidity framework, 50% of the ETH is allocated for XNF acquisition.
-The procured XNF is then coupled with the remaining ETH to create a robust, full-range liquidity pool.
-It's imperative to highlight that, regardless of the cycle, a consistent 1% trading fee is levied on all transactions within this protocol-owned liquidity pool.
+Our protocol is designed to ensure the perpetual growth of XNF protocol-owned liquidity with each subsequent cycle.
+From the second cycle onwards, the ETH obtained daily through burn fees, native fees, swap fees, and recycling activities will be used to support XNF liquidity proliferation.
+Within this framework, 50% of the ETH is used to market-buy XNF, and the acquired XNF is paired with the rest of the ETH and added as XNF-ETH liquidity at full range.
+It is important to note that, regardless of the cycle, a consistent 1% trading fee is applied to all transactions within this protocol-owned liquidity pool.

 <br>